 Europe in Action conferences connect people, organisations, ideas, and places.

-- Support to employment of people with disabilities
+Support to people with intellectual disabilities and their families in Ukraine:

-Inclusion Europe members discuss these topics over a series of sessions.
+Inclusion Europe members discussed these topics over a series of sessions.

 - Why we care about, and what do we mean by deinstitutionalisation.